UKHomeOffice/modern-slavery-data-service/README.md

 ```
 DATA_SERVICE_MODEL - The database used; by default this is set to 'postgresql' the correlating model can be found in the modules folder '/modern-slavery-data-service/models/data-service-postgres.js'

+DATA_SERVICE_PORT - Port number app will be running on

 PG_USER - The user name that will be used to connect to your database

 PG_PASSWORD - The password used to access the database